castle-xyz/ghost-tests/ui/README.md

 end
 ```

-See the ['Circles' demo](./circles.lua) for an example of showing UI for many game entities.
+See the [code for the 'Circles' demo](./circles.lua) for an example of showing UI for many game entities.

 ## Reference